cybattis/cybattis/README.md

 ### About me

 - 🎓 Currently student at 42 Lyon, in France.
-- 🌱 Currently learning C and CPP languages.
+- 🌱 Currently learning TypeScript and C# languages.
+- 🌟 Passionate about graphics programming.

 ---